How much automation is acceptable?

 I’ve worked on projects where hybrid was always the beginning.
 First the machine replaces only the boring tasks.
 Then the repetitive ones.
 Then the ones nobody wants to do anyway.
 And at some point, hybrid is just another word for automated, with a human who occasionally presses a button.

 The question answers itself.
-And nobody asks it.

-How much automation is acceptable?
+So, how much automation is acceptable?
 The honest answer would be: We don’t know.
 We have no criteria for it.
 We have no framework that says: Here’s the line, beyond it a human should stand, not because the machine can’t do it, but because it wouldn’t be right.